academyhq/academyhq.github.io/_posts/2019-07-24-spring-webflux-r2dbc.md

 ```

 Since we're using an in-memory database, we will need to re-create this table everytime we start the application.
-To ensure that this gets runs, add the following to the `src/main/resources/application.yaml`:
+To ensure that this gets run, add the following to the `src/main/resources/application.yaml`:

 ```yaml
 spring.r2dbc.initialization-mode: always